syapik96/aws/README.md

 ## Credit :

-*   Original Script by  Horas
+*   Original Script by  Horas , SL
 *   Modded and update Script by    t.me/PrinceNewbie